ThePerkinrex/MinecraftWebServer/README.md

 ### Usage

 To make it work, you need the `screen` and `tail` commands installed on the system.
 They usually come installed with linux.
+Obviously java is also needed to run the minecraft server

-then just start it with `yarn start`
+then just start it with `yarn start` or the `start.sh` file

 ### Customizing the web console